What is OSHA?

 A Tampa OSHA Defense Attorney On Your Side

 In order to reduce and even avoid harsh penalties, it is important to have an experienced Tampa OSHA defense attorney as your representation when dealing with an OSHA citation.
 The process for dealing with these types of violations can be very frustrating and extremely complex.
-Our team at Trent Cotney, P.A. is highly experienced in OSHA defense, and has an extensive background in representing contractors, subcontractors, suppliers, manufacturers and others in the construction industry.
+Our team at Cotney Construction Law is highly experienced in OSHA defense, and has an extensive background in representing contractors, subcontractors, suppliers, manufacturers and others in the construction industry.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.